-While there is currently no vaccination for HCV, you can get tested for it.
+While there is currently no vaccine for hepatitis C, you can get tested for it and, if you test positive, treated for the virus.